Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 And, if your anxious to complete it, we have easy, fill-in-the-blanks cover letter templates to make it a breeze.

 Make sure your engineering resume is as optimized as your cover letter’s about to be.
-Check out a great engineer resume guide here: Engineering Resume Sample—Examples and 25+ Writing Tips
+Check out great engineer resume examples here:

 Here is how to make a high-performance cover letter for engineering jobs: